 A 60-game regular season means we have not had the proper amount of time to separate the elite from the very good, meaning we have a crowded race in many regular season award categories, none more intriguing than the National League Cy Young.

 At least eight candidates can consider themselves in contention for the award.
-Candidates range from Jacob deGrom, who's looking for this third straight Cy Young, to Corbin Burnes, who has emerged from a relative unknown in Milwaukee this season.
+Candidates range from Jacob deGrom, looking for this third straight Cy Young, to Corbin Burnes, who has emerged from a relative unknown in Milwaukee this season.

-With the regular season wrapping up this weekend, we look at the case for and against each of the Cy Young candidates:
+With the season wrapping up this weekend, we look at the case for and against each of the Cy Young candidates:

 Jacob deGrom, New York Mets